International Day of Women & Girls in Science

 Sarah has inspired a multitude of scientists and had a tremendous impact on science and society through her spectacular, bold and ground-breaking research.

-Dr Lilas Courtot – Science Manager at Animal Free Research UK
+Dr Lilas Courtot – Scientific Advisor at Pro Anima

 “According to UNESCO, today, less than 33 per cent of researchers in the world are women.
 This clearly highlights a lack of diversity in science.
 Progress toward gender equality is underway, but it is slow, and many studies have revealed gender inequalities and biases in pay, publication, and recognition.
 Studies have also shown that women in the pure and applied sciences are more likely to suffer from imposter syndrome than their male counterparts.